Jean-Luc Mélenchon: Political positions

 Mélenchon is an outspoken critic of the EU, which he views as having been corrupted through neoliberalism.
-During his 2012 campaign, Mélenchon positioned himself against the trend towards economic globalisation, which he denounced as disproportionately profiting the financial industry and "high income earners" at the expense of the poor.
-He insisted international organisations such as the EU threatened to "strangle the voice of the people".
+During his 2012 campaign, Mélenchon positioned himself against the trend towards economic globalisation, which he denounced as disproportionately profiting the financial industry and "high income earners", at the expense of the poor.
+He insisted that international organisations such as the EU threatened to "strangle the voice of the people".
 He supports a renegotiation of European treaties.
 Mélenchon opposes the North Atlantic Treaty Organization (NATO), which he perceives as an affront to France's national sovereignty.
 He has repeatedly called for France to withdraw from NATO.
 Mélenchon has voiced his support for Rattachism.